tldr-pages/tldr/pages/common/rails-generate.md

 # rails generate

-> Generate new rails templates in an existing project
+> Generate new rails templates in an existing project.

 - List all available generators: